Wenbo-Qin/Chat-llm/README.md

    Run main.py directly
    ``
 3. How to use chunking, embedding, vector store
    Due to long time waiting for chunking, we highly recommend you to chunking before using rag.
-   a. run faiss_store.py
+   - run faiss_store.py
-      It will chunking, embedding data and store vectors in faiss
+      - It will chunking, embedding data and store vectors in faiss
-   b. waiting patiently for chunking
+   - waiting patiently for chunking

 4. Open website of Chat with the robot
    - local